 In California, online casinos, online sportsbooks, and online poker gambling are all illegal.
-However, a few online gaming options are still available for California players including daily fantasy sports (DFS), sweepstakes poker, horse race betting, and occasional lottery promotions.
+However, a few online gaming options are still available for California players including daily fantasy sports (DFS), sweepstakes online poker, sweepstakes online casino, horse race betting.

 Beyond that, California gamblers are limited to brick-and-mortar tribal casinos and state-licensed cardrooms.
 Below is a comprehensive breakdown of what is and isn’t legal in terms of betting in CA:

 |Type Of Betting Site||Legal Status In California|

 |Traditional Online Poker||Illegal|

 |Online Bingo||Free Play Only|

 Sweepstakes sites offer online casino games and online poker for real cash prizes!

 Sweepstakes allow players to win cash prizes by playing their favorite casino games including slots, blackjack, craps and roulette.
 The unique feature with sweepstakes gaming is that you can get free-play by signing up and get additional credit with mail-in entries.
 You also have the option to purchase gold coins and are given free sweep credit.

 Chumba Casino – The #1 sweepstakes online casino.
 New players get 2 freep sweeps coins + $30 gold package for $10 dollars.
 Chumba Casino offers slots, blackjack, craps, roulette, and a whole lot more!